The Economist have boosted the normal Airpoints Dollars earn rate on print and/or digital subscriptions.

 Remember that 1 Airpoints Dollar equals $1 NZD spent on flights with Air New Zealand, so if you travel frequently either domestically or Trans-Tasman, you’ll immediately be able to see the value you’ll receive back in ‘free’ flights.

-Alternatively, you could get even better value out of your Airpoints Dollars with a partner redemption— like the example shown below, where you could fly one-way from Ireland to the USA in United Airlines Business Class for only 800 Airpoints Dollars.
+Alternatively, you could get even better value out of your Airpoints Dollars with a partner redemption— like the example shown below, where you could fly one-way from Ireland to the USA in United Airlines Business Class for only 800 Airpoints Dollars (the equivalent of 47,200 points/miles with other programmes).

 Our take: is this a good deal?